 Aguas Calientes has tourist attractions beyond Machu Picchu such as the thermo-medicinal baths, located fifteen minutes from the town’s main square.
 Other places you can visit are Mandor falls, the Putucusi mountain, the Manuel Chávez Ballón Site Museum, the artisan market and the food market.
 From Machu Picchu town the buses depart to the entrance gate to the Wonder of the World.

 How to get to Machu Picchu is one of the main questions that tourists ask themselves before traveling to Cusco in Peru?
-There are two main routes to reach the Inca Citadel.
+There are three main routes to reach the Inca Citadel.
 The first is the traditional 4-day trekking route known as the Inca Trail.
 The second is the popular train route of almost 2 hours from the town of Ollantaytambo to Aguas Calientes.
+The third, the Hydroelectric route to Machu Picchu.

 - The Inca Trail – A trek of 4 days and three nights to the old entrance gate to Machu Picchu known as the Puerta del Sol or Intipunku.
 It travels almost 40 kilometers through places of great height and landscapes typical of the jungle.
 It is considered among the 5 best hiking trails in the world.
 There is another modality of 2 days.
 It is necessary to book this adventure months in advance.